tsangiotis/tsangiotis.github.io/_posts/2020-10-15-multilingual-jekyll.md

 Easy right?
 To avoid nagging from the browser we store two cookies one with the SameSite notation and one without.
 They both have the same information and we grab the information from the available cookie.

-Now go play with your multimedia site.
+Now go play with your multilingual site.
+Ours is [arpedon.com](https://arpedon.com).